 Nevertheless, there are some requirements that must be given if we want to claim responsibility for hidden defects.
-The defect or flaw must be evidently hidden, therefore the seller won’t respond for manifest or visible defect, neither if he knew about it, even if the flaw wasn’t visible.
-The defect must pre-exist to the sale of the property, the flaw can’t have arisen after the signing of the contract.
+To clarify, the defect or flaw must be evidently hidden, therefore the seller won’t respond for manifest or visible defect.
+Neither if he knew about it, even if the flaw wasn’t visible.
+In addition, the defect must pre-exist to the sale of the property, the flaw can’t have arisen after the signing of the contract.
 Finally, the defect or flaw must be serious, which means that the value of the property decreases because of it.

 If these three requirements are present and the buyer wants to recover the full amount payed with the purchase pre-agreement, he would have 6 months since the conclusion of the contract to claim.
 If in 6 months there has been no legal claim, the right to start a legal claim is lost.

 Hopefully if you are an investor this post will help you.
 But if not, you can contact us at [email protected] or at 935 185 385.